kvutien/Project-Machu-Picchu-2020/Pepito/Deployment notes.md

 [<-- Design Notes](./Design%20notes.md)

-The following collects some information that were not in the ConsenSys Academy Course but are useful to deploy a dApp on a public testnet and using a public web server.
+The following notes collect some information that were not in the ConsenSys Academy Course but are useful to deploy Pepito on a public testnet and using a public web server.

 ## Overall explanation of public deployement
 ### Coding changes